 The following procedures are to be followed in the event that a contractor/plumber causes or witnesses a spill.
-If the contractor/plumber causes or witnesses an spill they shall:
+If the contractor/plumber causes or witnesses a spill they shall:

-1. Immediately notify the City
+- Immediately notify the City

-2. Protect storm drains
+- Protect storm drains

-3. Protect the public
+- Protect the public

-4. Provide information to the City Field Crew such as start time, appearance point, suspected cause, weather conditions, etc.
+- Provide information to the City Field Crew such as start time, appearance point, suspected cause, weather conditions, etc.

-5. Direct ALL media and public relations requests to the Director of Public Works.
+- Direct ALL media and public relations requests to the Director of Public Works.